Anson Williams

-Anson Williams (born Anson William Heimlich; September 25, 1949) is an American actor, singer, and director, best known for his role as gullible, well-intentioned singer Warren "Potsie" Weber on the television series Happy Days (1974–1984), a role for which he was nominated for the Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film.
+Anson Williams (born Anson William Heimlich; September 25, 1949) is an American actor.
+He is best known for his role as gullible, well-intentioned singer Warren "Potsie" Weber on the television series Happy Days (1974–1984), a role for which he was nominated for the Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film.

 Williams has since become a prominent television director, working on programs such as Melrose Place (1992–1999), Beverly Hills, 90210 (1990–2000), Sabrina the Teenage Witch (1996–2003), Lizzie McGuire (2001–2004), and The Secret Life of the American Teenager (2008–2013).

-Life and career
+Early life

 Williams was born Anson William Heimlich to a Jewish family.
-His father, Haskell Heimlich, legally changed the spelling of the family name to "Heimlick", unlike Williams's uncle, Dr. Henry Heimlich, namesake of the Heimlich maneuver for treating choking victims.
-Williams attended Burbank High School, where he was captain of the track team and acted in multiple school productions.
-In 1971, he appeared with John Amos in a commercial for McDonald's.
+His father, Haskell Heimlich, legally changed the spelling of the family name to "Heimlick", unlike Williams's father's cousin, Dr. Henry Heimlich, namesake of the Heimlich maneuver for treating choking victims.
+Williams lived in Burbank, Californiaand attended Burbank High School, where he was captain of the track team and acted in multiple school productions.

+Career

+In 1971, Williams appeared in the Sherman Brothers' original musical, Victory Canteen, at the Ivar Theater in Los Angeles.
+That year he also appeared with John Amos in a commercial for McDonald's.

 In 1972, Williams portrayed Potsie Weber in a segment of the comedy-anthology series Love, American Style titled "Love and the Happy Days", which also introduced Richie Cunningham (Ron Howard), Richie's mother Marion (Marion Ross), and other characters who were spun off into the television series Happy Days.
 (Only Williams, Howard, and Ross reprised their roles).
 The new series' first season, during which Williams received second billing after Howard, was centered mainly on Richie and Potsie.
 Eventually, as breakout character Arthur "Fonzie" Fonzarelli (Henry Winkler) and Richie's mother, father, and sister became more popular, Potsie was joined by Ralph Malph (Don Most, who was merely a side character in season one), and Potsie and Ralph became inseparable.

 Unlike Howard and Most, Williams was one of the few to remain through the entire run of the series, although his appearances became less frequent in later seasons.
 In some episodes, Richie, Potsie, and Ralph formed a band combo that performed at Arnold's Drive-In and other places.
 As Potsie, Williams actually sang lead vocals for the group.
 Williams's first wife, Lorrie Mahaffey, portrayed Potsie's girlfriend, Jennifer, in later seasons.

 In 1977, during his run on "Happy Days" Williams recorded and released a single, "Deeply" which peaked at #93 on the Hot 100.